Rural Building Reuse Program

 Additional Requirements

-Units of local government in Tier 1 or Tier 2 counties, or rural census tracts in Tier 3 counties in North Carolina.
-Eligibility depends on building vacancy/occupancy and job creation commitments.
+Eligible applicants must be local governments located in Tier 1 or Tier 2 counties, or in rural census tracts of Tier 3 counties in North Carolina.
+Individuals, nonprofits, and other non-governmental entities are not eligible to apply directly.

 Geographic Eligibility